Actress An Inspiration For Millions

 “Prior to his death, he gifted each of his five daughters with an inheritance of $5 million.
 He felt the girls were all successful and didn’t have to rely on family money.
 “But the girls are now suddenly sensitive to how much Joanne is worth, and they’re concerned that she may cut them out of her estate entirely and leave every dime to charity.”

-As Joanne Woodward is fighting for her life, the children are battling over the Newman fortune.
-Joanne Woodward was married to Paul Newman for five decades before he died of lung cancer in 2008.
+As Joanne Woodward fights for her life, the children are battling over the Newman fortune.
+Woodward was married to Paul Newman for five decades.
+He died of lung cancer in 2008.

-Woodward and Newman share three daughters – Nell, 53, Lissy, 51, and Clea, 47.
+Woodward and Newman share three daughters – Nell, Lissy, and Clea.
 Newman also has two daughters from his first marriage to Jackie Witte, Susan, 59, and Stephanie, 58.
-Paul Newman was proceeded in death by his son Scott, who died from a drug overdose in 1978 at the age of 28.
+Paul Newman was proceeded in death by his son Scott, who died from a drug overdose in 1978.
+He was only 28 years old.

-Such a shame at this time in her life Joanne Woodward and Paul Newman’s children are fighting over money.
+Today, Joanne Woodward and Paul Newman’s children are fighting over the estate.
 It’s anyone’s guess what Joanne Woodward planned in her will.

 Neurological diseases known as dementia are the fastest-growing cause of death in the world.
 Women are twice as likely to contract the disease as men.
 Some regions of the world are being struck especially hard.
 The Alzheimer’s disease epidemic is spreading exponentially because of misinformation and mismanagement.
 Patients, caregivers, family members and millions of other stakeholders deserve the truth.
 The epidemic is much worse in some regions of the world than others.
 The reasons will shock you.